oscar-system/GAP.jl/docs/src/other.md

 | `<`          | `LT`     |
 | `==`         | `EQ`     |

+The reason why four `SameMutability` operations are chosen in this list is as follows.
+In GAP, *binary* arithmetic operations return immutable results if and only if the two arguments are immutable.
+Thus it is consistent if *unary* arithmetic operations return a result with the same mutability as the argument.
+Note that GAP provides several variants of these unary operations, regarding the mutability of the result
+(`ZeroMutable`, `ZeroImmutable`, `ZeroSameMutability`, etc.), but here we have to choose one behaviour for the Julia function.

 ```jldoctest
 julia> l = GAP.julia_to_gap( [ 1, 3, 7, 15 ] )
 GAP: [ 1, 3, 7, 15 ]